Searching for the best network monitoring software to monitor the network flow of your device? We are reviewing the top network monitoring tool.

 SolarWinds network monitoring software is the first name of our list.
 It is a top range software that tracks all of your network elements via the SNMP-Simple Network Management Protocol and a centralized dashboard.
 Whether you are running a wired or wireless network, you can use this network to find the signs of poor performance.

 It is easy and effortless to use.
 SolarWinds gives you a diverse range of visual elements like maps, pie charts, and warnings for the network performance.
 For example, it highlights all the network element that has problems of Nodes with window.
 Or the Application Health Overview shows you the health of the overall section across your whole network.

 The auto-discovery feature manually locates the devices on your network and outlines them to your system.
-So it saves your time that you spend on manually linking of the network devices to the central device.
+So it saves the time that you spend on manually linking the network devices to the central device.

 The comprehensive but straightforward design of SolarWinds is one of the plus points that makes it the best network monitor software.
-However, it has much more to offer like create customized alerts for network fault.
+However, it has much more to offer like create customized alerts for network faults.
 Even you can allocate the alert to a specific person of the group with this software.
 It is useful in circumstances where you want to transfer the task to the team member.
-The reason why it is top in our list is it is a perfect blend of handiness and network monitoring.
-Another two stands out feature are auto-discovery feature and high-level visualization.
+The reason why it is top of our list is it is a perfect blend of handiness and network monitoring.
+Another two stands out features are the auto-discovery feature and high-level visualization.
 It is available from $2,895 upwards.
-To check it out the software, it gives you a 30-day free trial.
+To check out the software, it gives you a 30-day free trial.